All Collections

 Sketch

-• Attach Original: If you have uploaded an image into your sketch, choose “Yes” to store the original captured image as an attachment.
 This gives you the ability to download the image at its original resolution, and with all its metadata (e.g. EXIF or GPS data) intact.
-You can retrieve this image as you would any other attachment.
+Retrieve this image as you would any other attachment.

 Signature

-• Clear on Form Edit: Choose "Yes" if you want to clear the signature as soon as any other form fields are edited.
 This is useful for approval workflows — you may not want a supervisor approval signature to persist after the form has been edited.
-Choose "No" otherwise.
+Choose No otherwise.

 Text Box

-• Multi Line: Choose "Yes" if you want text to wrap when it reaches the end of a line, creating multiple lines of text.
-Choose "No" if you don't want text to wrap.
+• If you want a field's text to wrap when it reaches the end of a line, select Yes for your multi-line property.

 In this section, we go over the properties unique to tables, both at the top level and at the table-column level.